brendanboyle87/margrites/README.md

    - Create a Cloudflare API token with Worker edit permissions (or reuse `wrangler login` in CI).
    - Add a CI step that runs `npm install` followed by `npx wrangler deploy` (the token can be provided via `CLOUDFLARE_API_TOKEN`, and account id via `CLOUDFLARE_ACCOUNT_ID`).
    - Alternatively, enable the Wrangler GitHub Action ([`cloudflare/wrangler-action`](https://github.com/cloudflare/wrangler-action)) to deploy on each push.
+   - Make sure the Worker has Durable Object Storage (SQLite) enabled in its settings so state persists on the free plan.

 3. **Routing**
    - Once both deployments are live, add a Pages custom domain or route (e.g. `game.example.com`) and configure a Worker route (`game.example.com/*`) pointing at the Worker.
 The frontend can then omit the base URLs and rely on same-origin requests.